-Grief is a process that is different for everyone.
-It can be hard and demanding, with many ups and downs.
-However, there are some definitive actions you can take to better navigate the journey.
+Grief is distinct journey for everyone.
+It can be formidable and emotional, with many ups and downs.
+However, there are some actions you can take to better navigate the journey.

 - If you have a normally busy life, rearrange it.
 Make an effort to create a more balanced schedule, one that works for you. - There is power in the word, 'no.' Lighten your commitments and allow yourself time to rest. - In addition to mental and emotional stress, physical health may also suffer.
 Make eating well a top priority.
 Plan time to exercise.
 It may help introduce a more positive energy and outlook.